NVIDIA/DeepLearningExamples/PyTorch/SpeechSynthesis/FastPitch/README.md

 training,
 * gradient accumulation for reproducible results regardless of the number of GPUs.

-Pitch contours and mel-spectrograms can be generated on-line during training.
+Pitch contours and mel-spectrograms can be generated online during training.
 To speed-up training, those could be generated during the pre-processing step and read directly from the disk during training.
-For more information on data pre-processing refer to [Dataset guidelines ](#dataset-guidelines) and the [paper](https://arxiv.org/abs/2006.06873).
+For more information on data pre-processing, refer to [Dataset guidelines ](#dataset-guidelines) and the [paper](https://arxiv.org/abs/2006.06873).

 ### Feature support matrix